TonyPython0505/Restaurants-Menu-App/README.md

 - navigation.setOptons() to be used in useLayoutEffect hook
 - use array's map method to display a list of JSX components
 - set header text or icon with navigation.setOptions({headerRight: <JSX component>, headerLeft: <JSX component>})
+- Nesting navigators
+- sceneContainerStyle in Drawer.Navigator screenOptions -> just like contentStyle in Stack.Navigator